RobertAudi/fire/README.markdown

 In a future release the migration's content will be generated according to the name of the migration.

+### Migrate the database

+Fire lets you migrate and rollback the database, but first, you need to setup your database config in `application/config/database.php` and you need to run the following command:

+     fire migrate install

+You can now migrate and rollback the database from the command line without any efforts:

+    fire migrate
+    fire migrate rollback

 ### Create a scaffold

     fire g scaffold posts